-As a result, cold chain transportation is a special transportation method that aims to distribute products that are at risk of deterioration by advanced using technologies with air conditioning.
+As a result, cold chain transportation is a special transportation method that aims to distribute products that are at risk of deterioration by using advanced technologies with air conditioning.
 It has an important place in the transportation of perishable products, especially in the food sector.
 Thanks to its air-conditioning feature, it protects products that are at risk deterioration from environmental factors and ensures that they are delivered fresh and safely even to very long distances (Shashi et al. 2018).
-It can be integrated into different transportation modes with solutions developed vehicles used in air, road and transportation.
-Cold chain logistics is frequently preferred with the solutions it offers for special heat and humidity conditions for perishable products.
+It can be integrated into different transportation modes with solutions developed vehicles used in air, road and sea transportation.
+Cold chain logistics is frequently preferred with the solutions it offers for special heat and humidity perishable conditions for products.
 Logistics companies that carry out cold chain transportation are knowledgeable in the regulation of appropriate storage conditions and the transportation of heatsensitive products.
 The key to this technology is integrating and controlling various elements of the supply chain.
 This control requires both information and food safety data.
 These data are also shaped by food types and constantly change (Taoukis et al. 2016).
 For this reason, cold chain logistics companies benefit from smart technologies and data science.
-It also meaningfully brings together data science, shipping networks, and preservation instructions of food conditions. aggregated data provides logistics companies' transportation planners with the ability to make dynamic, rational decisions about timing, choosing the right equipment, and transportation methods.
+It also meaningfully brings together data science, networks, preservation shipping and instructions of food conditions. provides logistics aggregated data companies' transportation planners with the ability to make dynamic, rational decisions about timing, choosing the right equipment, and transportation methods.
 As a result, planners use new technologies to reduce risks on cold chain logistics and deliver food to suppliers and consumers with maximum safety and appropriate conditions (Castiaux, 2010).